opensearch-project/documentation-website/_dashboards/get-started/quickstart-dashboards.md

 - Create and share reports.
 - Embed analytics to differentiate your applications.

-## Try it: Get familiar with Dashboard
+## Try it: Getting familiar with Dashboard

 1. On the OpenSearch Dashboards **Home** page, select **Dashboard**.
 1. Select **[Flights] Global Flight Data** in the **Dashboards** window.
 ![Data visualization dashboard]({{site.url}}{{site.baseurl}}/images/dashboard-flight-quickstart.png)

-## Try it: Create a visualization panel
+## Try it: Creating a visualization panel

 Continuing with the preceding dashboard, you'll create a bar chart comparing the number of cancelled flights and delayed flights to delay type, and then add the panel to the dashboard.